Lagos, the Beautiful

 The greatest joy of my life was doing the trim and sausage business with Tristan.
 Not for a second would I ever regret the days that we spent together and my hope is that one day I will have the same opportunity with my little Lauren also!
 Our meetings in the Petrol station in Philippi at the BP in Main Road, Claremont is legendary.

-Not Minette nor I am people who like glamor.
+Not Minette nor I am people who like glamour.
 The business with Tristan took us in interesting directions and we set up a small sausage outlet in Wynberg where we catered for the lowest echelons of society.
 There are so many great stories to be told from this site but the highlight must be Penny Lane.
 Situated in a small ally, close to where we had the outlet, her prices are very low and her quality sky high, attracting so many patrons that there was a line every day to get into her restaurant.
 We often had breakfast there.

 Our motto for the business ventures was, “Fail small, fail fast”.
 We did that with the sausage business but did not follow quite the same motto for the trim that we re-worked into fixed ratios.
 Here we would sometimes process 4 tonnes per day.

 The trim was packed very poorly by Woodys.
 Often directly into cardboard boxes.
-We partially thawed it (never completely), treated it for any possible bacterial contamination, sorted it in a 70/30 VL ratio, packed it in proper bags and export quality boxes.
-While in bags only, we blast frozen it again before we boxed them.
+We partially thawed it (never completely), treated it for any possible bacterial contamination, sorted it in a 70/30 VL ratio, packed it in proper bags and exported quality boxes.
+While in bags only, we blast froze it again before we boxed them.
 Micro tests I did on the meat to validate our procedure showed remarkably low TVC’s.
 One client ordered 35 tones of the reworked trim.
 The client rejected the entire batch.
 The financial implications of this were huge and a frantic time followed where I had to manage the failure of this part of the business from a legal and business perspective on the one hand and try and understand why it failed from a technical, meat science perspective.
-After I figured out the “why” and the “how”, I had to validate my findings which I did in a series of trails I did where I only used this trim meat to produce viennas with and evaluated the water-holding capacity, microbial stability and organoleptic characteristics of the sausages.
+After I figured out the “why” and the “how”, I had to validate my findings which I did in a series of trials I did where I only used this trim meat to produce viennas with and evaluated the water-holding capacity, microbial stability and organoleptic characteristics of the sausages.
 My findings were validated and we stopped the re-working of the trim completely.
 See The Freeing and Storage of Meat for the technical aspects behind such trim accumulation.

 The fact that trim is safe for consumption with negative organoleptic characteristics forms the basis of as what and how such trim can be used up by producers.
 It would, however not apply to Woodys due to the volume and the fact that it was being stored in third-party storerooms at a cost per kg, per month.